SC stays Kerala HC order barring activist Rehana Fathima from expressing views for comments on beef

 The Supreme Court agreed to stay this condition, but added that another bail condition that bars Fathima from sharing or disseminating comments that has “the propensity to affect, the religious feelings or sentiments of any community or group of society”, will continue to be in effect, Live Law reported.

-In 2018, Fathima, who advocates gender equality, had made news after she tried to enter the Sabarimala temple following the Supreme Court’s order allowing menstruating women inside the temple.
+In 2018, Fathima had made news after she tried to enter the Sabarimala temple following the Supreme Court’s order that allowed women of menstruating age inside the temple.
 She was unsuccessful in her attempt.
-In the same year, she made news for posting pictures on social media with watermelons covering her breasts in protest against the sexist comments of a college professor.
+The same year, she made news for posting pictures on social media with watermelons covering her breasts in protest against the sexist comments of a college professor.

 In June last year, she made headlines again after she posted a video showing her children painting on her semi-nude body, with the heading “Body Art and Politics”.
 Fathima was charged under the Protection Of Children from Sexual Offences or POCSO Act and the Information Technology Act.
 Expecting arrest, she had sought anticipatory bail.
 On August 7, the Supreme Court had dismissed her plea, following which she surrendered before the police two days later.